 Days 7 - 9: Colonial Leon

 Roatan Island - Leon.
 After spending three blissful nights on Roatan Island we fly to Tegucigalpa and drive on to the charming city of Leon in Nicaragua.
-Leon is one of the oldest colonial cities in Central America and we have plenty of free time here to take a break in the shady gardens and plazas.
+Leon is one of the oldest colonial cities in Central America and we have plenty of free time to explore.
 This is an especially good place to buy leather work souvenirs.
 There are various museums, churches the cathedral and the Plaza de la Constitution to explore.
 The Templo Expiatorio also has a collection of catacombs which are worth seeing.
 Overnight - Leon

 Days 10 - 11: Scenic Granada